How to Thin Oil Based Polyurethane: Expert Tips and Solutions

 Why is proper mixing crucial for a smooth polyurethane coat when thinning oil-based polyurethane?

-Achieving a uniform blend is essential for several reasons:
+A uniform blend is essential for several reasons:

 3. Stir Slowly and Consistently: Use a clean stir stick and mix gently to avoid introducing air bubbles, stirring until the thinner is fully integrated.